-There are many road blocks when researching your Mexican genealogy specially for us of Mexican ancestry residing in the Untied States, it can be a little more challenging.
+In this post, I will provide you with resources to find your Mexican ancestors using obituaries.
+There are many roadblocks when researching your Mexican genealogy.
+Especially for us of Mexican ancestry residing in the United States, it can be a little more challenging.
 Sometimes our family refuses to talk about our ancestors or when everyone has already passed away.
-Many of us are or second third generation Americans and have never visited our ancestors place of origin and do not know where they were from in Mexico.
+Many of us are first, second, or third generation Americans and have never visited our ancestor’s place of origin and do not know where they were from in Mexico.
 All we know is that they were from Mexico.

 That is the reason that I get the following question allot.
 How can I trace my family to Mexico when I have no clue from what part of Mexico they were from?
 There are many solutions to try and figure this out but today I will only talk to you about using obituaries to find additional clues to help you find your Mexican ancestry.
 I will also show you where to look for obituaries and even how you can get notices to your inbox.

 Obituaries usually contain a great deal of information.
 I have come across some that are short biography’s and others are practically full family trees.
 Before I go any further let me just warn you that you will also find the type of obituaries that I don’t like and those are the ones that are basically just a name, death date, and funeral home information.